pulumi/examples/README.md

 [Stack Reference](aws-py-stackreference) | Create a "team" EC2 Instance with tags set from upstream stacks.
 [Step Functions](aws-py-stepfunctions) | Use Step Functions with a Lambda function.
 [Web Server](aws-py-webserver) | Deploy an EC2 instance and open port 80.
+[LangServe - Hello OpenAI](aws-py-langserve) | Deploy a LangServe app that uses OpenAI's on AWS ECS.

 ### Go